 Questions to Ask Your Kids About School

-It’s never too early to discover these things, so also ask younger children about kindergarten or their preschool.
+It’s never too early to discover these things, so also ask younger children about kindergarten or preschool.
 Here are some questions to get you started.

 - What or who made you smile today?